aredan/flux/README.md

 #### How it works

-Uses [FluxCD](https://fluxcd.io/docs/) to "synchronise" manifests in this repo to clusters running and managed by me.
+Uses [FluxCD](https://fluxcd.io/docs/) to "synchronise" manifests in this repo to clusters running and managed by `me`.
 Each cluster will eventually be consistent with manifests in this repo.

 ### Configuration